Go For Launch: Your Patreon Pre-Launch Checklist

 And examples of not-so-great benefits:

 If you’re still unsure of what benefits your patrons might be interested in, check out our benefit suggestions by creator category in the Help Center.
-When in doubt, you can always start out with one and add more as you begin to find out what your fans want to see from you.
+When in doubt, you can always ask your fans what they’d like to receive as a benefit for becoming your patron.

 A life without goals is an aimless existence and a Patreon page without goals is close in comparison.
 The Patreon goal feature is a great way for you and your patrons to keep track of your goals.
-Plus, it can also encourage potential patrons to pledge to you or increase their pledge amount to get you closer to your goal.
+Plus, it can also encourage potential patrons to pledge to you or increase their pledge amount.

 When creating goals on Patreon, think about how much money you need to be making per month (or per creation, depending on your funding model) in order to reach a milestone that will allow you to create more and more easily.
 Are you trying to get some new equipment?
 Another employee?
 An extra piece of content you want to make?